erikringsmuth/requirejs-router/readme.md

 - `router.routeLoadedCallback(module, routeArguments)` - Called when RequireJS finishes loading a module for a route
 - `router.routeArguments(route, url)` - Gets the path variables and query parameter values
 - `router.urlPath(url)` - Returns the hash path if it exists otherwise returns the normal path
+- `router.activeRoute` - A reference to the active route - ex: `{path: '/home', moduleId: 'home/homeView'}`
 - `router.testRoute(route)` - Test if the route matches the current URL
 - `router.currentUrl()` - Gets the current URL from the address bar.
 You can mock this when unit testing.
-- `router.activeRoute` - A reference to the active route - ex: `{path: '/home', module: 'home/homeView'}`
 - `router.urlChangeEventHandler()` - Called when a hashchange or popstate event is triggered.
 This calls `router.loadCurrentRoute()`.

 ## routes
-A route has 3 properties
+A route has 4 properties
 - `path` (string) - The URL path
-- `module` (string) - The AMD module ID
+- `moduleId` (string) - The AMD module ID
-- `testRoute()` function - Use this to write custom route matchers
+- `testRoute()` (function) - Optionally use this to write custom route matchers
 - `active` (boolean) - indicates if it's the active route

-A simple route object would look like this `{path: '/home', module: 'home/homeView'}`.
+A simple route object would look like this `{path: '/home', moduleId: 'home/homeView'}`.
 When you navigate to `/home` it will load the `home/homeView` module.

 ### route.path
 - The simplest path is an exact match like `/home`.